Tuesday, January 4, 2022

 • Henry (1734-1812) He was baptized by Father Monox Hervey, Roman Catholic priest at Ugthorpe, on November 19, 1734.
 Mary HODGSON was Godmother and was identified as the child's aunt.
 Joseph and Jane Harrison are described as being of "Ugthorpe".
 Henry would later marry Hannah DALE.
 Banns for the marriage were read on December 20, 1764 at Lythe.
 Both were listed as living in Danby Parish.

 • Elizabeth (c1735- ?). married to William (?)
-GARBUT.
+GARBUT (William GARBUT was a witness to the marriage of Joseph HARRISON and Mary DALE).
 Elizabeth GARBUT was mentioned in her father's will of 1780.
 However no corresponding marriage can be found in Yorkshire.
 This suggests that it was a Catholic marriage only.

 • Joseph (c1737-1816) married Mary DALE (sister of Hannah DALE)